mfem/web/src/examples.md

 its accuracy.

-The problem is solved using the Proximal Galerkin finite element method, which is a nonlinear, structure-preserving mixed method for pointwise bound constraints.
+The problem is solved using the Proximal Galerkin finite element method, which is a nonlinear, structure-preserving mixed method for pointwise bound constraints proposed by [Keith and Surowiec](https://arxiv.org/abs/2307.xxxxx).
 In turn, this example highlights MFEM's ability to deliver high-order solutions to variational inequalities and showcases how to set up and solve nonlinear mixed methods.